lightster/hodor/BRAINSTORM.md

  - Superqueuer pushes job to worker queue (RabbitMQ)
  - Job worker reads job from worker queue (RabbitMQ)
  - Job worker runs job

+### Recurring Job

+ - Recurring jobs are stored in PostgreSQL database
+ - Scheduler worker reads job from schedule database (PostgreSQL)
+ - Any jobs that are due to be ran are queued to buffer queue with recurring job ID
+ - After job is complete, the worker will update the next run time for th recurring job ID
+    - Is it possible for the job to successfully complete and be moved out of pending jobs but fail to be scheduled for the next run time?
+How do we handle these failures?